_____________________________

 Just about any familiar old relative DOS path and filename is acceptable in

-the and tags, EXCEPT that FORWARD slash characters (/) should be
+and tags, EXCEPT that FORWARD slash characters (/) should be

 used instead of the DOS backslashes (\) for separator.
 Browsers on Atari